Gift Icon

 global logistics

-Major differences in roles and responsibilities
+Major Differences in Roles and Responsibilities

-Freight forwarders usually act as an intermediary between their clients and the various service providers they use.
+Forwarders usually act as an intermediary between their clients and the various service providers they use.
 They will coordinate with different service providers to get their clients' shipments from point A to B.

 NVOCCs, on the contrary, typically provide door-to-door services.